 - If the student drops the course within the college or university's published add/drop period, the voucher will not be applied, and it is available for use in a different semester.

-Introduction to College Studies
+Introduction to College and Careers

 CCV offers a free, non-credit Introduction to College Studies (ICS) course for high school students each semester.
 ICS prepares you for college by helping you set goals, problem-solve, manage time and stress, improve communication skills, take better notes, reduce test anxiety, and plan financially.